-If you are ever at a loss for things to do in the Upper Thumb, you found the right spot.
-We went looking for neat and interesting things to do and came up with this list of 10 free things to do in Michigan’s Thumb.
+If you are ever at a loss for things to do in Michigan’s Upper Thumb, you found the right spot.
+We went looking for a dozen neat and interesting things to do and came up with this list of free things to do in Michigan’s Thumb.
 Check back with us from time to time as we will find more fun down the road.

 1. Ancient Indian Petroglyphs

-Petroglyphs are images created by removing part of a rock surface by picking or carving, to form an image or rock art.
-Petroglyphs are found worldwide, and are often associated with prehistoric peoples.
-The Sanilac Petroglyphs Historic State Park is one of 54 Petroglyphs in the United States and the only major one in Michigan.
+Petroglyphs are images created by removing part of a rock surface by picking or carving to form a picture or rock art.
+Petroglyphs are found worldwide and are often associated with prehistoric peoples.
+The Sanilac Petroglyphs Historic State Park is one of 54 Petroglyphs in the United States and the only major park with ancient carvings in Michigan.

 The petroglyphs are estimated to be from 300 to 1,000 years old.
-They include depictions of swirls, lines, handprints, flying birds and bow-wielding men on top of a large sandstone rock in Sanilac County, Michigan.
+They include depictions of swirls, lines, handprints, flying birds, and bow-wielding men on top of large sandstone rock in Sanilac County, Michigan.

 Sanilac Petroglyphs Hours and Location

 The Petroglyphs are open for viewing Wednesday through Sunday, 10 a.m. to 5 p.m., Memorial Day through Labor Day.
 The Sanilac Petroglyphs Historic State Park is located east of M-53 Van Dyke Road on Bay-City-Forestville Road and Germania Road.

 The Thumb tip has just over 90 miles of shoreline with ten free Huron County public beaches.
 Many of the parks have nearby campgrounds, but some are day parks and roadside turnouts.
 There are also two Michigan State Park beaches, Sleeper and Port Crescent, which require an entry free.